dev-ricardoneud/Paymenter-v1-Linked-Roles/README.md

      `/yourinstallationpath/extensions/Others/DiscordLinkedRoles`

-2. After that move the php file in /Console/Commands to /var/www/paymenter/app/Console/Commands

-Make sure the file is in the correct location so it can be loaded by the application and be ready for further development and integration.

-**3.** Go to https://discord.com/developers/applications/ and create a new application.
+**2.** Go to https://discord.com/developers/applications/ and create a new application.

-**4.** Access the newly created application, go to the Bot tab, and create a new bot.
+**3.** Access the newly created application, go to the Bot tab, and create a new bot.
 Copy the received token and save it in a secure place.

-**5.** Navigate to the OAuth2 tab and add a new "Redirect" with the value `https://yourDashboardDomainHere.example/linkedroles/callback`.
+**4.** Navigate to the OAuth2 tab and add a new "Redirect" with the value `https://yourDashboardDomainHere.example/linkedroles/callback`.

-**6.** After confirming the changes, open the General Information tab, scroll down, and paste `https://yourDashboardDomainHere.example/linkedroles` into the **LINKED ROLES VERIFICATION URL** field.
+**5.** After confirming the changes, open the General Information tab, scroll down, and paste `https://yourDashboardDomainHere.example/linkedroles` into the **LINKED ROLES VERIFICATION URL** field.

-**7.** Add your bot to your server using the Url Generator from the OAuth2 tab.
+**6.** Add your bot to your server using the Url Generator from the OAuth2 tab.

-**8.** Create a role on your server and go to the "Links" section to add a new requirement.
+**7.** Create a role on your server and go to the "Links" section to add a new requirement.
 You will see a list of social platforms followed by Your Application.
 Choose Your Application and select the requirements you prefer.

 ![image](https://github.com/CorwinDev/paymenter-discordlink/assets/41286754/56ed2f84-ab0d-4672-b0dc-b5b627618727)